-For our new term, all children in all classes will be starting at the same time!
-Our school day now begins at 8:50 (gates open at 8:40) and ends at 3:10.
-It is very important that they are in their places and ready to learn by 8:50.
+Our school day begins at 8:50 (gates open at 8:40) and ends at 3:10.
+It is very important that the children are in their places and ready to learn by 8:50.
+Total weekly 32.5 hours

 We have a breakfast club which starts at 8am for the excellent-value cost of £1.50 per session.